Click OK to log in and restart your reservation.

 American Airlines and American Eagle will strive to process eligible refunds in the time frames set out below, upon receipt of all required information.
 Some optional products and services tickets are not refundable.

-For all eligible paper and electronic tickets and optional products and services purchased within the U.S. with a credit card or cash, refunds will be provided within 7 business days of receipt of the required refund information.
+For all eligible tickets and optional products and services purchased within the U.S. with a credit card, refunds will be provided within 7 business days of receipt of the required refund information.
 (The credit card refund may take up to two billing cycles before appearing on a credit card statement, so you should contact your credit card company directly to verify receipt of the credit.)
-Tickets and optional products and services purchased with a check will be refunded within 20 business days of receipt of the required information.
+Tickets and optional products and services purchased with cash or check will be refunded within 20 business days of receipt of the required information.

 Attention: Passenger Refunds